runxel/GDL-sublime/README.md

 But the rescue is here! _(at least something like that)_
 The purpose of this package is to comfortably write code in the best editor of the galaxy – Sublime Text! ;)

-At the moment this package just provides syntax highlighting together with a well aligned color scheme.
+This package provides syntax highlighting together with a well aligned color and also auto completion.
+(Can be forced by pressing `ctrl + space`)
-Soon there will be auto-completion as well.

 ## Installation